harishankar121/Date-Picker/README.md

 # Date-Picker
-jquery date picker, date picker\n
+jquery date picker, date picker<br />
-Add this code our projrct\n
+Add this code our projrct<br />
-This is working properly \n
+This is working properly